Bombardier CRJ100/200: Operational history

 During the middle of the 2000s, Bombardier's commercial aircraft division had incurred persistent operational losses, which motivated management to initiate restructuring and cost-cutting efforts.
 As such, during 2004, repeated cuts to the production rate of the CRJ100/200 series were announced in conjunction with declining market forecasts, which had the effect of narrowing the division's losses.
 The company soon adopted a new market strategy, prioritising the newer and larger CRJ700 and its direct derivatives over other products, such as its turboprop range and the older CRJ100 and CRJ200 models that had spawned them.
 During early 2006, Bombardier terminated its activity on the CRJ program and the production line was closed down; according to Pierre Beaudoin, president and chief operating officer at Bombardier Aerospace, the decision was difficult but necessary for profitability.

-While no further CRJ100 or CRJ200 jet liners have been constructed since 2006, over the years since then, various technologies and innovations have been retrofitted onto examples of the type, which have largely remained in commercial service.
-Some of the operators of the larger versions, such as the CRJ700, have undertaken work to install Wi-Fi capabilities on board the type; however, to date, no airlines operating the CRJ200/100 had chosen to implement an onboard Wi-Fi compatibility.

 By 2013, fuel costs have made smaller 50-seat regional jets uneconomical on many US routes, accelerating the retirement of young CRJ100/200s, and lowering the ERJ-135/145 values.
 The last aircraft delivered had a value of $22 million, falling to $2 million 13 years later due to their operator concentration in the US.

+In 2026, United Airlines and SkyWest Airlines announced a CRJ450 conversion program.
+These CRJ200 aircraft are configured with a two-class cabin seating 41 passengers, including 7 in first class.
+First class features a dedicated luggage closet in place of overhead bins, while the economy class cabin includes enlarged overhead bins capable of accommodating roll-aboard luggage.
+The aircraft are also equipped with high-speed satellite Internet using Starlink's Low Earth orbit constellation.
+By 2028, more than 50 aircraft are expected to be operated by SkyWest for United Express.